mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 ton of equipment costs MCr0.1.

 Gourmet Kitchen
-All ships’ commons contain a galley at the very least but discerning captains add facilities for a finer culinary experience.
+All ships' commons contain a galley at the very least but discerning captains add facilities for a finer culinary experience.
 These may include specialised ovens, refrigeration devices, food-preparation equipment and other items that enable